supercat911/State-Manager/README.md

 let stateManager = new StateManager();

-// you can work with a proxy object of stateManager let obj = stateManager.getProxy();
+// You can work with a proxy object of stateManager let obj = stateManager.getProxy();

 // Automatically create and set a value for a new state